LinuxAtDuke/Intro-to-MySQL/README.md

 	_mysql>>_ show databases;

-  * Schema development is best done via an ER diagram and a whiteboard - consider these:
+  * Schema development is best done via an ER diagram and/or a whiteboard - consider these:
 	- what are the data elements? (tables)
 	- what relationships do they have with one another?
 	- what are the important attributes of the data elements? (fields in tables)